Guizolito/VHS-Approach-for-MPCLSP/README.md

 # VHS-Approach-for-MPCLSP

-Variable Neighborhood Search Approach for Multi-Plant Capacitated Lot Sizing Problem
+Variable Neighborhood Search Approach for Multi-Plant Capacitated Lot Sizing Problem using Gurobi as the Solver for the iteration.